Ranjitmuniyappan/FrontendAndBackend-start-in-one-command/README.md

       - Once package.json file created then install this dependancy npm install --save-dev npm-run-all                          //npm-run-all this package allows you to start both project one-by-one.

-      - That's all from Root-Project, now continue to create Frontend and Backend project within the Root-Project.
+      - That's all from Root-Project, now continue to create Frontend and Backend project into the Root-Project.

     2. Create Backend Project now